kognise/obsidian-aviation/FAR/Volume 4/F Policy statements/0399 Statements of general policy.md

 ### §399.1   Applicability.

-All statements of general policy adopted by the Department for the guidance of the public will be published in this part, except as provided in §399.2.
+All statements of general policy adopted by the Department for the guidance of the public will be published in this part, except as provided in [[Volume 4/F Policy statements/0399 Statements of general policy.md#§399.2   Exclusions.|§399.2]].

 ### §399.2   Exclusions.